Last year crossover / sports utility vehicles outsold passenger cars in the United States.

 – Large trunks suit a Family-of Five’s suitcases for a real road-trip.
 Both feature 60/40 split folding seatbacks.

-- The Altima's torsion rod trunk lid is fully carpeted in that indoor-outdoor stuff, and it closes with less effort than the more taughtly sprung hard-plastic lined Passat lid.
+– The Altima’s torsion rod trunk lid is fully carpeted in that indoor-outdoor stuff.
+It closes with less effort and greater serenity than the more tautly sprung, hard-plastic lined Passat lid.

 Grade: Altima: B+ Passat A-